Custom Decorators¶

 return {'message': 'worked fine with `key`=`supersecret`'}

+decorator, takes a list of values as an argument.
+During a request, the provided guards are called in the order in which they are provided.
 This allows you to apply multiple guards to a single route function and have them executed in a specific order.
 This is useful for applying multiple levels of security or access control to a single endpoint.

-Each guard class has a can_execute function that is called in the order specified by the decorator, if any of the guard's can_execute function returns False, the route function will not be executed.
+function that is called in the order specified by the decorator, if any of the guard's can_execute

-Command Decorators
+Command Decorators¶

-The command decorator is used to convert a decorated function into a command that can be executed through the Ellar command-line interface (CLI) actions.
+decorator is used to convert a decorated function into a command that can be executed through the Ellar command-line interface (CLI) actions.
 This allows you to define custom commands that can be run from the command-line, which can be useful for tasks such as running database migrations, generating code, or other tasks that can be automated.

-Module Function Decorators
+Module Function Decorators¶

 These decorators can be used to define functions that will be executed at specific points in the application's lifecycle.
 They provide a way to separate and organize the different parts of an application.
 See Module Additional Configuration for examples on how these decorator functions are used.